Tancred, King of Sicily: Early career

 After the death of Duke Roger, to prevent any future trouble, King Roger II kept Tancred and his younger brother William in close custody in Palermo.

 On 9 March 1161, Tancred joined his uncle Simon, Prince of Taranto, in invading the palace, detained the king and queen, William I and Margaret, and their two sons, and incited a massacre of Muslims.
 Originally, the older of these two sons, Roger IV, Duke of Apulia, was destined to be crowned in place of William, but soon the populace supported the accession of Simon himself.
 Before Simon could put himself forward as a candidate, however, the rebellion had broken down and the people were restless.
 The insurrectionists were forced to free the king and retreat to their castles.
 Pardon was given them on condition of exile and many, including Tancred, took the offer.
 Tancred was exiled to Constantinople and returned to Sicily in 1166 upon the accession of the new king, his cousin William II.

-In 1174 Tancred led a large fleet to Egypt on behalf of William II.
-The Sicilians landed near Alexandria but when they realised that their expected allies would not be coming (due to King Amalric I of Jerusalem's death) and with Saladin's army approaching they returned to their ships and sailed home.
+In 1174, a large fleet, led by Tancred on behalf of William II, sailed to Egypt and briefly besieged the city of Alexandria.
+The Sicilians realised that their expected allies would not be coming (due to King Amalric I of Jerusalem's death) and with Saladin's army approaching they returned to their ships and sailed home.

 As William II was heirless, Tancred had a chance to claim the throne; to prevent this, in October 1184 William released his aunt Constance from monastery, approved her marriage and designated her as his heir.

 In June 1185, Tancred led a huge Sicilian fleet of 300 ships under the command of Richard, Count of Acerra his brother-in-law to Durazzo to attack the core of the Byzantine Empire.
 In August, surrounded by navy and army, Thessaloniki was occupied and looted.
 The Sicilian army was then heavily damaged by the army of the Byzantine emperor Isaac II and was annihilated on the way back to the Balkans, while the fleet of Tancred returned to Sicily unharmed.

-In June 1186, Tancred and Margaritus of Brindisi led the Norman fleet to Cyprus (the governor of Cyprus, Isaac Comnenus, had rebelled against Byzantine), captured 70 warships of Isaac II easily, expelled the Byzantine generals who came there, causing the greatest naval loss of Byzantine empire; later Margaritus was appointed as Counts of Zakynthos, Cephalonia, and Ithaki.
+In June 1186, Tancred and Margaritus of Brindisi led the Norman fleet to Cyprus, whose Byzantine governor, Isaac Comnenus, had rebelled against Isaac II.
+They swiftly defeated the expeditionary force which Isaac II had sent against the rebels, capturing 70 warships.
+Margaritus was later made Count of Zakynthos, Cephalonia, and Ithaki.

-Tancred was the governor of Lecce: he built the Church of St. Nicholas in Catado in Lecce (1180); he built the complex of St. Maria church near Squinzano and the important works in the Otranto Cathedral.
+Tancred was the governor of Lecce, where he built the Church of St. Nicholas in Catado (1180), the St. Maria church complex near Squinzano and the important works in Otranto Cathedral.